franz-hartl/teachers/content/pubs/A15/meade.md

 teachers is  wrong, just wrong.
 We need teachers in schools where there are  opportunities to grow, to have a career, and to be rewarded accordingly as teachers who continue to teach, rather than having  them seek growth and reward by leaving teaching.
 </p><p>
 "For this society to find such a talent for teaching, to educate and train it for teaching, and to allow it to properly serve the children  and adolescents in our schools is no small task.
 It will require a new vision, a new understanding, and a new commitment by all of us."
 </p><hr/>
-<h4><a href=".\">Back to
+<h4><a href="/pubs/A15/">Back to
 Table of Contents of the Summer 1994 Issue of <i>On Common Ground</i></a>
 </h4>